Skip to main content

 The GH and Thyroid Axis a Metabolic Partnership

-The relationship and the thyroid is one of mutual influence, centered on the regulation of your body’s metabolic rate.
+The relationship between growth hormone and the thyroid is one of mutual influence, centered on the regulation of your body’s metabolic rate.
 Your thyroid gland produces predominantly thyroxine (T4), a relatively inactive prohormone.
 For your cells to use it effectively, T4 must be converted into triiodothyronine (T3), the active form of thyroid hormone.

 This conversion primarily happens in peripheral tissues, like the liver, and the enzymes responsible for it are called deiodinases.
 Growth hormone directly stimulates the activity of these enzymes.